Privacy and Cookies Policy

 - to external advisors and service providers including advertising and credit reporting agencies, so they can provide the services we have contracted to them;

-- to law enforcement bodies, in order to comply with the law or to protect the rights, property or safety of the public or Accolade Wines;
+- to law enforcement bodies and agencies, in order to comply with the law or to protect the rights, property or safety of the public or Accolade Wines;

 - if Accolade Wines sells or transfers a brand, personal data held by it about or in connection with that brand may be disclosed to the third party acquirer of the brand; and